“My daughter seems distant.” or “My son wants nothing to do with me. It seems like my efforts at connecting just push him further away!”

 I commented on how pretty her picture was and how I loved her array of colors.
 She stopped coloring long enough to say, “Please don’t say those things to me.”
 Lost for ideas, I remained quiet, afraid of pushing her further away.
 She spent the rest of the time coloring, and I watched and silently wondered if this was accomplishing anything.

 Despite her resistance, I felt committed to seeking ways to connect with her.
 I eventually discovered that when I wrote caring notes in Greta’s journal, she privately savored each word!
 Over the months and years that we exchanged journal entries and notes, she gradually began to enjoy all the forms of affection that she had previously refused.

 3 years later and a beautiful lunch date

 After reflecting on that day from just a few short years ago, I couldn’t help but smile all the way through our lunch.
-During our conversation, Greta felt fully at ease and shared with me about her friends at school, her thoughts of the future and her favorite activities.
+During our conversation, Greta felt entirely at ease and shared with me about her friends at school, her thoughts about the future, and her favorite activities.

 Even if your child wants nothing to do with you, don’t give up

 What a great story of how persistence pays off.
 We actually got the above letter from Diane almost ten years ago!
 So what’s happened since then?
 Did that sweet connection fade in the teen years?
 Not at all.
 Greta experienced some stress in high school, but she was deeply connected with her mom, which greatly helped her get through it all.
 She has graduated from college and thoroughly enjoys being with her family.

 Diane stated, “Greta knows beyond a shadow of a doubt that I am always here for her.
 With us, she is loved, safe, and understood.” 🙂

 It can be hard not to take your child’s aloofness personally and to gracefully persevere at connection.
 But it’s well worth the effort – for both you and your child.

 Want to dig deeper into Connected Families’ Parenting Framework?